Life in a Year

-Life in a Year is a 2020 American romantic drama film directed by Mitja Okorn, from a screenplay by Jeffrey Addiss and Will Matthews.
+Life in a Year is a 2020 American romantic drama film directed by Mitja Okorn from a screenplay by Jeffrey Addiss and Will Matthews.
 The film stars Jaden Smith, Cara Delevingne, Cuba Gooding Jr., and Nia Long.
 Will Smith and Jada Pinkett Smith serve as executive producers under their Overbrook Entertainment banner.

-Life in a Year was released on November 27, 2020, by Sony Pictures Releasing.
+The film was released in the United States on November 27, 2020, on Amazon Prime Video by Sony Pictures Releasing.

 Plot

-Convinced that his only goal in life is to get into Harvard by his father Xavier, Daryn meets a girl named Isabelle one night while trying to sneak into a rapper's concert and is instantly drawn to her.
+Convinced by his father, Xavier, that his only goal in life is to get into Harvard, Daryn meets a girl named Isabelle one night while trying to sneak into a rapper's concert and is instantly drawn to her.
 He courts and eventually falls in love with her but when Daryn confesses his love, Isabelle reveals that she has cancer and doesn't have much time left.

 Daryn makes a plan to live a life in a year.
 Isabelle recognizes his potential as a rapper and helps him to make his first demo CD.
 When Daryn takes her to meet his parents, Xavier, disliking Isabelle, uses the moment to fire questions at her.
 He concludes by saying it is his responsibility to protect his son from distractions, such as girls; especially those like Isabelle.
 Feeling offended and rejected, Isabelle and her drag queen, parental figure Phil leave and Daryn is left alone and depressed.

 A few days later, Daryn is shortlisted at Harvard and he attends his interview with Xavier.
 When asked what skills and abilities he has, he loses himself to memories of Isabelle.
 To his father's disappointment, he ends up saying exactly what Isabelle had made him realize that all his accomplishments are in the grand scheme of a life he is living only for his father, and excuses himself.
 Later at home, Daryn quarrels with Xavier and is almost punched by him but his mother Catherine intervenes and stops the fight.
 Daryn goes to Isabelle and apologizes, deciding to abandon his family and leave town with Isabelle.